 The most common health effects of mold I see in adults is mental and physical fatigue, headaches, morning sinus congestion, and muscle aches.
 For children, asthma and a cough are common, as is a suppressed immune system where they catch every cold and flu that goes around.

-When Should You Suspect that Mold Exposure Is Causing Symptoms for You?
+When Should You Suspect that Mold Exposure?

 If your home or office has had water damage or water intrusion and nothing was done to remediate it within 24-48 hours, it’s likely mold has grown.
 Mold can grow with very little moisture, so make sure small leaks are repaired and damp areas like bathrooms, showers, and windowsills are well ventilated and cleaned regularly.

 You may have experienced a time you stayed in a hotel, a friend’s house, or perhaps your basement and smelled a musty odor.
 That odor is often caused by microbial volatile organic compounds (VOC’s) which are not thought to affect our health in a negative way.
 This musty odor, however, is a red flag that mold growth is present.

 There are many companies that will come to your home and test for the presence of mold spores.
 One of the most popular mold testing methods is to collect air samples indoors and outdoors and compare them.
 The indoor mold count should be less than outdoors.
 Unfortunately, air testing for mold is limited in its effectiveness and can lead to false negative results since it only provides a brief snapshot in time of which mold spores are present.